Brand Names: Provigil

 What are the possible side effects of modafinil (Provigil)?

-Stop using modafinil and call your doctor at once if you have any of these serious side effects:
+Stop using modafinil and call your doctor at once if you have:

 - headache, dizziness;

 - feeling nervous or anxious;

 - back pain;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about modafinil (Provigil)?